RasaHQ/orchestrator-demo/README.md

 Example questions:

-- What is the config.yml
+- What is the rasa config.yml
 - What is the kubectl command to show running pods
-- I need reimbursement for my hotel room`
+- I need reimbursement for my hotel room
 - How many INR is one euro

 ## Agent Integration